-The group understands that greenhouse gas and air pollutant emissions in its business operations would contribute to global warming and air pollution with adverse impacts.
+Greenhouse gas and air pollutant emissions in the group's business operations would contribute to global warming and air pollution with adverse impacts.
 As an environmentally-responsible company, the group is committed to carrying out mitigating measures to demonstrate its determination in combating emissions.
+A climate change policy was adopted in March 2021 setting out the principles for addressing climate change issues relating to the group's operations.